developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/barcode/index.md

 <img style="height:350px" src="upc_params.png"/>
 <br>

-**Convert DataBar to UPC EAN -** This parameter only applies to GS1 DataBar Omnidirectional and GS1 DataBar Limited barcodes that are not decoded as part of a Composite barcode.
-Scan Enable Convert GS1 DataBar to UPC/EAN/JAN to strip the leading '010' from
-DataBar-14 and DataBar Limited symbols encoding a single zero as the first digit, and report the barcode as EAN-13.
-For barcodes beginning with between two and five zeros, this strips the leading '0100' and reports the barcode as UPC-A. The UPC-A Preamble option that transmits the system character and country code applies to converted barcodes.
+**Convert DataBar to UPC EAN -** If enabled, converts DataBar barcodes to UPC/EAN format.
+For this setting to work UPC/EAN symbologies must be enabled.
+This parameter only applies to GS1 DataBar Omnidirectional and GS1 DataBar Limited barcodes not decoded as part of a Composite barcode.
+It strips the leading '010' from DataBar-14 and DataBar Limited barcodes encoding a single zero as the first digit, and it reports the barcode as EAN-13.
+For barcodes that begin between two and five zeros, it strips the leading '0100' and reports the barcode as UPC-A. The UPC-A Preamble option that transmits the system character and country code applies to converted barcodes.
 Note that neither the system character nor the check digit can be stripped.

-If enabled, converts DataBar barcodes to UPC/EAN format.
-For this setting to work UPC/EAN symbologies must be enabled.

-**UPC Reduced Quiet Zone -** Enable/disable decoding UPC barcodes with reduced quiet zones, the area in front of and at the end of a barcode.
+**UPC Reduced Quiet Zone -** Enable/Disable decoding UPC barcodes with reduced quiet zones, the area in front of and at the end of a barcode.
 Enabling this option increases the aggressiveness in decoding barcodes, resulting to increased decoding time and risk of misdecodes.

 **Bookland -** When enabled, select a Bookland Format from the list below.

-**Bookland Format -** When Bookland is enabled, permits selection of an option for Bookland data:
+**Bookland Format -** When Bookland is enabled, it allows the the following selections for Bookland data:

 - **Format ISBN-10 -** The scanner reports Bookland data starting with 978 in traditional 10-digit format with the special Bookland check digit for backward-compatibility.
 Data starting with 979 is not considered Bookland in this mode.

 - **Format ISBN-13 -** The scanner reports Bookland data (starting with either 978 or 979) as EAN-13 in 13-digit format to meet the 2007 ISBN-13 protocol.

-- **Convert GS1 To UPC EAN -** If this is set it converts GS1 barcodes to UPC/EAN format.
-For this setting to work UPC/EAN symbologies must be enabled.
-A check in the checkbox indicates that the option is enabled.

 **Coupon -** Enable/Disable Coupon code decoding.
-To successfully decode any Coupon codes, all appropriate decoders must be enabled.
+UPC-A, EAN-13, and GS1-128 must be enabled to use this feature.
+When enabled, UPC-A barcodes starting with digit ‘5’, EAN-13 barcodes starting with digit ‘99’, and UPC-A/GS1-128 coupon codes are decoded.

 **Coupon Report Mode -** Traditional coupon symbols are composed of two barcodes: UPC/EAN and Code 128.
 A new coupon symbol is composed of a single Data Expanded barcode.
 The new format offers more options for purchase values (up to $999.999) and supports complex discount offers as a second purchase requirement.
 An interim coupon symbol also exists that contain both types of barcodes: UPC/EAN and Databar Expanded.
 This format accommodates both retailers that do not recognize or use the additional information included in the new coupon symbol, as well as those who can process new coupon symbols.

-- **Old Coupon Report Mode -** Scanning an old coupon symbol reports both UPC and Code 128.
-Scanning an interim coupon symbol reports UPC.
-Scanning a new coupon symbol reports nothing (no decode).
+- **Old Coupon Report Mode -** Reports both UPC-A/Code-128 and EAN-13/Code-128.
-- **New Coupon Report Mode -** Scanning an old coupon symbol reports either UPC or Code 128.
-Scanning an interim coupon symbol or a new coupon symbol reports Databar Expanded.
+- **New Coupon Report Mode -** Scanning an interim format reports UPC-A/GS1-DataBar and EAN-13/GS1-DataBar.
-- **Both Coupon Report Modes -** Scanning an old coupon symbol reports both UPC and Code 128.
-Scanning an interim coupon symbol or a new coupon symbol reports Databar Expanded (default).
+- **Both Coupon Report Modes -** Reports both Old Coupon Format and New Coupon Format.

 **EAN Zero Extend -** If enabled, adds five leading zeros to decoded EAN-8 barcodes to make them compatible in length to EAN-13 barcodes.

-**Linear Decode -** Not in use.
-Deprecated.
+**Linear Decode -** Enables the linear decode property.

-**Retry Count -** Retry count for auto-discriminating for supplementals.
-Possible values are 2 to 20.
-Note that this flag is only considered if Supplemental Mode is set to one of the following values: Supplementals Auto, Supplementals Smart, Supplementals 378-379, Supplementals 978-979, Supplementals 977 or Supplementals 414-419-434-439 (2 to 20).
+**Retry Count -** Retry count for auto-discriminating UPC/EAN supplementals, adjusting the number of times to decode a barcode without supplementals before transmission.
+The value range is 2 to 20; default value is 10.
+Zebra recommends a value of 5 or above when decoding a mix of UPC/EAN barcodes with and without supplementals.
+Supplemental Mode must be set to one of the following: Supplementals Auto, Supplementals Smart, Supplementals 378-379, Supplementals 978-979, Supplementals 977 or Supplementals 414-419-434-439 (2 to 20).

 **Security Level -** The scanner offers four levels of decode security for UPC/EAN barcodes.
 As the quality of barcodes decreases, implementing an increased level of security will compensate and help improve decoding success.
 There is an inverse relationship between scanner aggressiveness and security.
 Zebra recommends choosing carefully the level of security necessary for any given application: